 Addressing the issue of transferable skills is also a concern for industry.
-This case for change proposes the review of a number of qualifications which will explore the potential for broader credentials and provides an opportunity to address this issue.
+This Case for Change proposes the update of a number of qualifications which will explore the potential for broader credentials and provide an opportunity to address this issue.